Shop

 Vallenato: Etymology and Naming

-How a place-bound term became the name of a Colombian heritage tradition
+How a regional descriptor became the name of a Colombian musical tradition

-Institutional Recognition and the Fixing of the Name
+The accordion and the limits of the label

 References